Generating the Fukaya categories of Hamiltonian G-manifolds

 We know that $\HF(L\times L,\Delta;\kk')\cong \HF(L,L;\kk')$ which has rank 2.
 We also know that $\HF(\Delta,\Delta;\kk')=\QH(X;\kk')$ has rank 2.
 This gives a contradiction to Equation \eqref{eq:hfrankcontradiction}. \end{proof}

 \begin{rmk} Note that the first Chern class of $X$ is $3H$.
 In the literature on Fukaya categories, it is common to decompose the Fukaya category into summands according to the eigenvalues of quantum product with $c_1$.
 This is a coarser decomposition than the one we use, which separates out summands according to the simultaneous eigenspaces of quantum multiplication by all semisimple elements of quantum cohomology.
 In the case of the quadric 3-fold and a field $\kk$ of characteristic 3, if one only uses eigenvalues of $c_1$, then there is only one piece in the decomposition, corresponding to the repeated eigenvalue zero.
-The Lagrangian $SU(2)$-orbit does not split-generate the whole of this Fukaya category, only the summand for which $H$ itself acts with a zero eigenvalue. \end{rmk}
+The Lagrangian $SU(2)$-orbit does not split-generate the whole of this Fukaya category, only the summand corresponding to the idempotent $e_0=1-H^3/4$. \end{rmk}

 \begin{rmk} Note that there is a monotone Lagrangian torus $T$ which is (a) disjoint from $L$ and (b) nonzero in the Fukaya category provided the characteristic of the ground field is not equal to 2.
 This torus is obtained by taking the standard nodal degeneration of $Q$ and observing that it is toric; symplectically parallel-transporting the barycentric fibre from the nodal quadric to a nearby smooth quadric gives the monotone Lagrangian torus $T$, whose superpotential is